LLNL/hatchet-tutorial/notebooks/common/documentation/special-value-identification-01-01.md

-### Query type 1: Check if numeric metric is NaN in query node predicates
+### Use Case 1: Check if numeric metric is NaN in query node predicates

 This query type allows a user to identify GraphFrame nodes with a NaN value.
 When a user subtracts or divides two GraphFrames that don't contain the same nodes, the nodes that are not present in both GraphFrames are changed to hold **NaN** values.
 An example of this can be seen on Fig. 1 below.